Who Pays for the Bachelorette Party

 lemon divider

-Who Pays for the Bachelorette Party?
-Answer, Revealed! 💸
+Who Pays for the Bachelorette Party? 💸

 The truth is, each person involved has a financial role.